Mexico City is an enormous metropolis and navigating it on your own can seem overwhelming, especially on your first trip to the city.

 This tour takes you around the popular Roma and Condesa neighbourhoods and into some of the city’s most coveted restaurants to sample the best of each menu.

-If your trip is only a quick one, a taco tour is a perfect way to sample tons of different types of tacos in a short period of time.
-On this highly-rated, affordable Airbnb experience taco tour, you’ll visit Mexico City’s most famous taco stalls and restaurants on a quick 2-hour lunch tour.
+If your trip to Mexico City is only a quick one, a taco tour is a perfect way to sample tons of different types of tacos in a short period of time.

 3. Teotihuacan Day Trips